 Several members of the audience quickly followed up with the presenters with their view of the value of the content: “That was probably the most valuable seminar I have ever attended ever.
 Ever.”
 And “Any chance you could send a soft copy of the presentation?
 I was hoping to share it with my CFO and team.”

-The recording of this webinar is eligible for 0.75 general CLE credit in Illinois.
-To receive credit after watching the recording, please complete and submit the verification form.
+The recording of this webinar was approved for 0.75 general CLE credit in Illinois.
+CLE credit is no longer available for this recording.

 August 2, 2018